An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation: Parametric BP-MF Receiver

 \subsection{An Incremental Algorithm}

-Algorithm \ref{alg:naive} combines the derived belief update expressions into an iterative scheme that performs joint sparse channel estimation and decoding.
+Algorithm \ref{alg:naive} combines the derived belief update expressions into an iterative receiver with sparsity-based parametric channel estimation.
 The algorithm is split into two parts: channel estimation (lines \ref{line:mf-begin} - \ref{line:mf-end}) and decoding (line \ref{line:bp-part}).
 The outer loop alternates between these two steps until the information bit estimates have not changed in $10$ iterations or a maximum of $50$ iterations is reached.

 The scheduling of the channel estimation is inspired by \cite{hansen-sparse}.
-The basic idea is to construct a sparse representation of the wireless channel in the form of \eqref{h} by sequential refinement of the multipath components in the constructed channel model.
-One component is determined by the set of parameters $(z_l, \alpha_l, \tau_l)$ for a particular index $l$.
+The basic idea is to construct a representation of the CFR in \eqref{g} by sequential refinement of the estimated multipath components.
+One component is determined by the parameters $(z_l, \alpha_l, \tau_l)$ for a particular index $l$.
 All multipath components are initialized in the inactivated state, i.e., $\hat\bz$ is the zero vector.